oxgdp7/technical-talent/README.md

 ### `flask --app recruiterpage run --debug -p 8000`

+The username is "username" and password is "password"

 Run `test_data.py` to add dummy data to the DB for the recruiter webpage.

 You may need to install packages by running